annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 ---
 layout: post
-title: things not to miss when in Budapest
+title: things not to miss when in Budapest, Hungary
 img: /blog/img/proteas.jpg
 date: 2017-12-14 17:35:00
-description: an insider guide from an expat about things not to miss when in Budapest
+description: an insider guide from an expat about things not to miss when in Budapest, Hungary
 comments: true
 ---